ricardobeat/cake-flour/README.md

 **Flour** is a set of simple build tools for your Cakefiles.

+##### Changelog

+#### v0.3
+- flour doesn't install it's adapter dependencies anymore, it's up to you to add them to your project's `package.json`

 ![image](http://i.imgur.com/yIxF9.jpg)

 ## Usage

+Add `flour` and your required pre-processors/compilers to your `package.json`:

+    {
+      "name": "dancingrobot",
+      ...
+      "dependencies": {
+        "flour": "",
+        "uglify-js": "",
+        "coffee-script": ""
+      },
+      ...
+    }

-`npm install flour`, don't forget to add it to your `package.json`.
-Do `require 'flour'` at the top of your Cakefile, the tools are added to global scope.
+Then run `npm install`, and `require 'flour'` at the top of your Cakefile.
+A few methods are available in the global scope.

 This is what a typical Cakefile could look like: